OmkarAcharekar/Runtime-Aws_Lambda/README.md

-A Rust runtime for [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and a library for creating custom runtimes.
+A Rust runtime for [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and a library for creating runtimes.

 The default runtime implementation shipped  lets you write native Rust event handlers for AWS Lambda.